Indigenous People and Jamaica’s History

 Economical gap widen, Population Migration increased.

 Jamaica’s infrastructure came a long way with much improved roads.
 There are housing being built in communities across the island.
-The crime rates continue to be high in the inner city due in part to a struggling economy and a way of life for others.
-Many Jamaicans have retired in foreign countries even though they would like to returned to their homeland for their golden years but are afraid due to crime at an alarming rate.
+The crime rates continue to be high in the inner city due in part to a struggling economy, large deportation and a way of life for others.
+Many Jamaicans have retired in foreign countries.
+However, many of the retirees’ original plans were to return home for their golden years, but due to high crimes in certain areas, they are afraid to return to Jamaica.
 The global economy has further impacted Jamaica because of their dependent on foreign investments and tourism.
 The job market has suffered while minimum wages needs to improve.
 The island is in a great position to grow as the global economy improves.

 Jamaican government recognized the challenges ahead.
 There are opportunities to aligned and capitalize on the global economy if the right structures are in place.
 The government must learn from pass mistakes to grow the country.
 It’s the hope of the people that the next National Hero will come forward and identify themselves with the people of Jamaica.
-They will recognize the social and economic inequality and willing to make honest changes and put the people’s interest first for a brighter future.
+They must recognize the social and economic inequality.
+They must be willing to make honest changes and put the people’s interest first for a brighter future.

 It’s time for Jamaicans around the world to play a more active role for a better Jamaica.
 How long will we continue to say, “Jamaica Nice” and “Jamaica the Land we Love” then continue to do nothing but expect different results.
 We need more accountability from each and everyone not just our leaders.
 Jamaica has being affected in many ways which has contributed to the problems we faced.
-It’s nearly impossible for any country to survive loosing the talented people Jamaica has lost over the years but they have endured and looking to keep growing.
+It’s nearly impossible for any country to survive loosing the talented people Jamaica has lost over the years.
+But the country have endured all the migrations and continues grow.
 Now is the time to take action and come together, “Out of Many, One People” to help “Jamaica, the Land we Love.”
-Jamaica needs commitment from each and everyone to play a roll for the betterment of the country.
+Jamaica needs commitment from each and everyone to play a role for the betterment of the country.
 They need Jamaican in foreign countries to help out in their own district and help the schools to help the children.
 A grassroots approach would serve the country well during the development stages.